-- Document the location and relative volume of historic and existing sediment recruitment to stream channels. - Significant sediment recruitment, mass wasting, and/or bank erosion sites will be mapped via aerial reconnaissance, ground survey, and/or aerial photography. - Identify whether the sources of sediment are derived from natural watershed process or Project-related effects. - Generalize whether sediment sources are actively or inactively contributing sediment and if so by how much (e.g., low, moderate, high delivery potential to the stream channel). - Review the August 19, 2013, storm event causing a landslide and subsequent Forebay spill.
+- Document the location and relative volume of historic and existing sediment recruitment to stream channels. - Significant sediment recruitment, mass wasting, and/or bank erosion sites will be mapped via aerial reconnaissance, ground survey, and/or aerial photography. - Identify whether the sources of sediment are derived from natural watershed process or Project-related effects. - Generalize whether sediment sources are actively or inactively contributing sediment and if so by how much (e.g., low, moderate, high delivery potential to the stream channel).

+- Review the August 19, 2013, storm event causing a landslide and subsequent Forebay spill.
 Highway 178 was closed due to multiple slides blocking the roadway (SCE 2013).
-See Section 3.7, Geology and Soils of the PAD for additional information.

-- Review winter storm cycles of 2022-2023, which have caused debris slides in the Project area/canyon closing Highway 178. - Historic and/or ongoing erosion at the Project facilities (including Project reservoirs) will be mapped via aerial reconnaissance, ground survey, and/or aerial photography.
+See Section 3.7, Geology and Soils of the PAD for additional information. - Review winter storm cycles of 2022-2023, which have caused debris slides in the Project area/canyon closing Highway 178. - Historic and/or ongoing erosion at the Project facilities (including Project reservoirs) will be mapped via aerial reconnaissance, ground survey, and/or aerial photography. - Summarize past and current sediment management practices at Democrat Dam, including sediment releases into the bypass reach and current permits associated with sediment management practices.

-- Study methods and results will be documented in a LAND 2 Erosion and Sedimentation Technical Study Report (TSR).
-The TSR will include summary tables and maps, as appropriate.
-Stakeholder review and comment period for the TSR is identified below in the Schedule. - Upon request, data will be provided to resource agencies and interested stakeholders in an Excel spreadsheet (electronic format).
+- Study methods and results will be documented in a LAND 2 Erosion and Sedimentation Technical Study ReportTechnical Study Memo (TSRTSM).
+The TSRTSM will include summary tables and maps, as appropriate.
+Stakeholder review and comment period for the TSRTSM is identified below in the Schedule. - Upon request, data will be provided to resource agencies and interested stakeholders in an Excel spreadsheet (electronic format).